BartMassey/blog-escape/README.md

 `drupal.example.org`.

 1. This software requires the Python 3 `MySQLDB` module.
 Install it from your distro or with `pip3`.
-    It also requires the `mistune` Markdown parser.
+It also requires the `mistune` Markdown parser, the `bbcode` BBCode parser and the `phpserialize` PHP deserializer, which can be installed in the same way.
-    Same deal.

-1. You may want to create a fresh copy of the Drupal database, just to avoid accidents.
+1. You will want to create a fresh copy of the Drupal database, just to avoid accidents.
 This should not be necessary, but better safe than sorry.
 Use `mysql-dump` and then restore the database into its new home.